Yubelious/Jaden-and-Yubel/README.md

 # J×Y

 **Description:**
-J×Y (Jaden and Yubel v2 featuring chat box and other scrolling fixes) is a Yu-Gi-Oh!
+J×Y (Jaden and Yubel v3 skin to the CSS Fixes Project for Dueling Nexus) is a Yu-Gi-Oh!
 GX themed style affecting the online Yu-Gi-Oh!
 TCG simulator Dueling Nexus (or DNx for short).
 This theme applies to here:

 https://duelingnexus.com/

-I'd like to give special thanks to Skeleton for helping me get back into this.
-If you don't want a background or themed colours, check out his fixes at https://userstyles.org/styles/144946/duelingnexus-chat-monster-info-split-view.
-J×Y is mainly a theme for a game we like to play, but also includes some much-needed fixes.
-Expect to see new background images, larger more visible text, scrollbars where there were once no scrollbars, and the use of most of your display.
-It should now work on most displays, including mobile.
+J×Y should not be run by itself.
+It is a skin that can be run over (and is a part of) the CSS Fixes Project for Dueling Nexus.
+The base of the project can be found here: https://userstyles.org/styles/169750/css-fixes-project-for-dueling-nexus.
+Expect to see new background images and larger more colorful text, as well as some interesting features you won't find on other themes.
+If you need help, these skins come with complementary customer support, so feel free to DM me on Discord @Yubelious#5584, or find me on the official Dueling Nexus Discord Server.

 MIT License